All posts

 Watering can or spray bottle

 Consistent moisture is important for cilantro, but overwatering can have serious consequences.
-A watering can with a gentle rose attachment or a spray bottle allows for precise watering without disturbing the seeds or young seedlings.
+A watering can with a gentle rose attachment or a garden spray bottle allows for precise watering without disturbing the seeds or young seedlings.

 Step-by-Step Guide to Growing Cilantro from Seed Indoors